davidselassie/games/_games/twotruths.md

 The winner has the most points after some number of rounds.

 # Variations
-There are some variations where each person states three different things about themself.
+There are some variations where each person states three different things about themselves.

 - Two goals and a regret
 - Two truths and a secret